Rajballavpur High School: About School

-Rajballavpur High School is one of the largest Govt. sponsored higher secondary educational institutions in West Bengal.
-Often the school is abbreviated informally as RHS.
+Rajballavpur High School is one of the largest government sponsored higher secondary educational institutions in West Bengal.
 The school was established on 2 January 1954 in the village of Rajballavpur-Maslandapur in the district of 24 parganas (now in North 24 parganas), nearly 1 km from Maslandapur railway station.
-This is a co-educational institution (V to X is only for Boys).
-The school is a four storied building having a large green playground in front of it and the school offers classes in Pure Science, Arts and Commerce in Class 11 and 12.
-Apart from the regular education, the school provides with the vocational education as well at the Higher Secondary level.
+This is a co-educational institution (V to X is only for boys).
+The school is a four storied building with a large green playground in front.

+It offers classes in Pure Science, Arts and Commerce in Class 11 and 12.
+Apart from regular education, the school provides vocational education as well as higher secondary level.